Skeleton-to-Image Encoding: Enabling Skeleton Representation Learning via Vision-Pretrained Models

 In this work, we evaluate two representative vision models to demonstrate the effectiveness of our representation: MAE~\cite{he2022masked} and DiffMAE~\cite{wei2023diffusion}.
 Both models are originally designed for image representation learning and pretrained on large-scale ImageNet, providing rich visual priors that can be effectively transferred to the skeleton domain through our unified representation. \textbf{MAE} learns visual representations by reconstructing masked image patches from the visible context.
 Leveraging our S2I encoding to convert skeleton sequences into image-like data, we initialize MAE with ImageNet-pretrained weights and perform skeleton pretraining via masked reconstruction. \textbf{DiffMAE} further enhances this framework by incorporating iterative denoising processes inspired by diffusion models.
 Using the same S2I inputs, we similarly initialize DiffMAE from ImageNet-pretrained weights and conduct skeleton pretraining through diffusion-based reconstruction.

-The skeleton-pretrained models are evaluated on downstream skeleton tasks to validate the effectiveness of our proposed S2I representation.
+The skeleton-pretrained models are evaluated on downstream skeleton tasks to the effectiveness of adapting vision-pretrained models through the proposed S2I representation.
 While we focus on MAE and DiffMAE in this work, our S2I representation is compatible with a broad range of vision models, including emerging generative and multimodal architectures.

 \textbf{Application \& Advantage.} Our S2I reformats skeleton sequences into image-like representations that are inherently robust to variations in skeleton structures.
 By abstracting skeleton data into a unified format, it enables seamless representation of diverse skeleton layouts without relying on dataset-specific joint definitions.
 In contrast, conventional skeleton-based methods are tightly coupled to homogeneous skeleton formats, assuming fixed joint numbers, which limits their scalability and generalization across datasets with differing skeleton structures.
 Even recent work~\cite{yang2021skeleton, liu2022collaborating} has attempted cross-format settings, but their evaluations still rely on shared joint subsets, thereby fundamentally adhering to homogeneous representations.